Explore The Data

 *Fulfilling at least one of the Sampson criteria.1

-• After 52 weeks in the PROPEL study, 91 ERT-experienced patients and 28 ERT-naïve patients continued or crossed over to POMBILITI + OPFOLDA*†
+• After 52 weeks in the PROPEL study, 91 ERT-experienced patients and 28 ERT-naïve patients continued or crossed over to POMBILITI + OPFOLDA*

 • Patients in the OLE study received POMBILITI + OPFOLDA every 2 weeks, beginning 2 weeks after the last dose of the ERT that they received in the PROPEL study

-• Baseline characteristics in PROPEL were representative of the LOPD population and generally similar between treatment groups
+• Baseline characteristics in PROPEL were representative of the LOPD population and generally similar between

-Select Endpoints4
+Select Endpoints5

 • Motor function: 6MWD (% predicted)